Contents

 6. Are my communications with the firm confidential?

-Our law firm has a legal responsibility to preserve the confidentiality of each client’s communications.
-Confidentiality applies when an actual or potential client communicates with a lawyer orally or in writing, intending the communication to be private, and seeking legal advice.
+Our law firm has a legal responsibility to preserve the confidentiality of each client and prospective client’s communications.
+Confidentiality applies when an actual or prospective client communicates with a law firm orally or in writing, intending the communication to be private, and seeking legal advice.
 We will not disclose your confidences to the government or anyone else without your permission.

 Similarly, under U.S. law, client confidences are “privileged.”
 This is a rule of evidence.
 A lawyer may not testify in court regarding client confidences nor may confidential communications be introduced in court without the client’s consent.